gossfunkel/chembattle/achievements.md

 	Open a Gene Card Pack.

 ### Survival of the Fittest
+	Win a single player game.

+### A Factor in Evolution
-	Win a game with a custom deck.
+	Win a coop game.

 ### Fireman Sam
 	Manually extinguish a fire.